 What is a Mechanical Keyboard?

-A mechanical keyboard is a keyboard with mechanical switches, which give each key the raised look they’re so well known for.
-It’s the core of what distinguishes mechanical keyboards from traditional membrane keyboards, which tend to be a bit smaller vertically.
-It’s not just about aesthetics though, as mechanical keyboards are meant to improve performance for just about anyone who regularly uses a computer.
-Mechanical keyboards are also durable compared to other options, so you’ll typically get a longer life out of them than you will with other options.
+A mechanical keyboard is a keyboard with mechanical switches, which give each key the raised look and the tactile feel they’re so well known for.
+It’s the core of what distinguishes mechanical keyboards from traditional membrane keyboards, which tend to be a bit smaller vertically and do not provide as much feedback when pressed.

 Mechanical keyboards vs membrane keyboards

+Membrane keyboards consist of three layers: a top membrane with conductive traces, a middle spacer, and a bottom membrane with a circuit board.
 Conversely, mechanical keyboards feature a stem that connects to a keycap.
 The stems have springs in them that register a keystroke by making a connection with a circuit whenever they contract.
-By using the spring system, mechanical keyboards eliminate the mushy feel that membrane keyboards are known for.
-The mechanical switch also makes each press more accurate and responsive.

 Did You Know?
 The HHKB layout repositions the control key to make it easier to execute more time-saving commands without leaving the home row.
 Click here to learn more.